zellwwf/smapp/readme.md

 has node and npm.

 If vagrant asks for a password or username, just use *vagrant*

+**Fail to start bug**

+> Error: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version GLIBCXX_3.4.21 not found

+even though i checked the library is there, it is not working.
+Will go bug hunting later, it's worth noting that I developed on **ubuntu 16.04.1 LTS** This error occurs when starting the app, effectively crashing before even starting.

+> node app.js

 ## Why there is no email verification
 The reason is that I cannot find a way to generate the verification links without deploying the application somewhere.
 This required more time on my part that I wasn't prepared for.